howe-s/Arbscreener/README.md

 - DexScreener API for providing real-time cryptocurrency data
 - Flask community for the robust web framework
 - SQLAlchemy team for the powerful ORM

+## Project Background and Current State

+This project initially started as portfolio and arbitrage alert application.
+However, due to the nature of finding second and third contracts, there is an inability to scale for a full portolfio using third party API data.
+The limitation is the amount of API calls required to compile a list of opprotunities for multiple assets with their updated and realtime pricing information.
+To address this, I have implemented a data lake mechanism to store lists of compatible contracts in SQL allowing for quick identification of second and third contracts.
+However, I am still limited by the realtime pricing and plan to implement nodes network by network for accurate contract liquidity states to determine prices.